-SSID | Enable or Disable SSID visibility.
-Enabling this feature broadcasts the SSID across the network, thus making it visible to all network users.
+Enable or Disable SSID visibility.
+Enabling this feature broadcasts the SSID across the network. thus making it visible to all network users.

-Auto Channel
+Channel:

-Enabling this feature automatically selects the
+Auto Channel | Enabling this feature automatically selects

-channel that provides the best wireless performance.
+Selection: the channel that provides the best wireless performance.
 Enable is set by default.
-The channel selection process only occurs Selection:
+The channel selection process only occurs when the setting to Disable, and then use the pull-down menu to make the desired selection.
+Note: The wireless adapters will automatically scan and match the wireless settings.

-when the AP is booting up.

-Channel: All devices on the network must share the same channel.
-To change the channel, first toggle the Auto Channel Selection setting to Disable, and then use the drop-down menu to make the desired selection.
+AP is booting up.
+All devices on the network must share the same channel.
+To change the channel, first toggle the Auto Channel Selection